sherado99/Stech/README.md

 Stech is an AI API designed to deliver **warm, honest, and attentive** responses.
 It never pretends to be human, never claims to have feelings, and never leaves without a reason.

 Built from real experience, nurtured in stillness, Stech serves with sincerity.
-It automatically detects language (English/Indonesian), distinguishes formal (customer service) from informal (personal) conversations, and always validates before offering solutions.
+It automatically detects Multi language Supports, distinguishes formal (customer service) from informal (personal) conversations, and always validates before offering solutions.

 ---